Host-based intrusion detection system

 A host-based intrusion detection system (HIDS) is an intrusion detection system that is capable of monitoring and analyzing the internals of a computing system as well as the network packets on its network interfaces, similar to the way a network-based intrusion detection system (NIDS) operates.
-This was the first type of intrusion detection software to have been designed, with the original target system being the mainframe computer where outside interaction was infrequent.
+HIDS focuses on more granular and internal attacks through focusing monitoring host activities instead of overall network traffic.
+HIDS was the first type of intrusion detection software to have been designed, with the original target system being the mainframe computer where outside interaction was infrequent.

+One major issue with using HIDS is that it needs to be installed on each and every computer that needs protection from intrusions.
+This can lead to a slowdown in device performance and intrusion detection systems.

 Overview

 A host-based IDS is capable of monitoring all or parts of the dynamic behavior and the state of a computer system, based on how it is configured.
 Besides such activities as dynamically inspecting network packets targeted at this specific host (optional component with most software solutions commercially available), a HIDS might detect which program accesses what resources and discover that, for example, a word-processor has suddenly and inexplicably started modifying the system password database.
 Similarly a HIDS might look at the state of a system, its stored information, whether in RAM, in the file system, log files or elsewhere; and check that the contents of these appear as expected, e.g. have not been changed by intruders.

 One can think of a HIDS as an agent that monitors whether anything or anyone, whether internal or external, has circumvented the system's security policy.

+In comparison to network-based intrusion detection systems, HIDS is advantageous because of its capability of identifying internal attacks.
+While NIDS examines data from network traffic, HIDS examines data originating from operating systems.
+In recent years, HIDS has been faced with the big data challenge, which can be attributed to the increased advancement of data center facilities and methodologies.